Roman–Sasanian War of 421–422: Conflict

 The commander-in-chief of the Roman army was Ardabur, who, incidentally, came from the Iranian tribe of the Alans.
 Ardabur needed to collect many troops for his campaign.
 Theodosius, therefore, allowed some Pannonian Ostrogoths to settle in Thracia, to defend the province from the Huns while the Thracian Roman troops were sent to the East.

 Ardabur sent Anatolius to Persarmenia, where he joined the rebels, while Ardabur entered Persian territory and devastated Arzanene.
-The general of the Sassanid army, Narses, engaged Ardabur in battle, but was defeated and forced to retreat.
+The general of the Sasanian army, Narses, engaged Ardabur in battle, but was defeated and forced to retreat.
 Narses planned to attack Mesopotamia, a Roman province that had been left unguarded, and moved there, but Ardabur foresaw his enemy's plan and intercepted him there.

 Ardabur received reinforcements and put the fortress of Nisibis under siege.
 Bahram allied with the Lakhmid Arabs of Alamundarus (Al-Mundhir I of Hirah), who, however, were dispersed by the Romans.
 In the meantime, the King of the Huns, Rua, had attacked the dioceses of Dacia and Thracia and had even menaced Constantinople; at the same time, a large Persian army moved towards Nisibis.
 To avoid a war on two fronts, Theodosius then recalled Ardabur.